 Also, Ultimate Benefical Owners' more transparent momentum will provide clearer visibility into a financial transaction for banks, regulators, and governments.
 As this visibility increases, they will implement better Customer Due Diligence checks to reduce money laundering.

 The illegal activity rates of these countries will increase.
-At this point, it would not be wrong to say that a global tension awaits us between countries that comply with and do not comply with UBO laws.
+At this point, it would not be wrong to say that global tension awaits us between countries that comply with and do not comply with UBO laws.

 2021 Will Be The Most Effective Year of AI